Jinxed! (1982 film)

 Jinxed! (also branded as Jinxed on promotional media) is a 1982 American comedy film starring Bette Midler, Rip Torn and Ken Wahl.
 The film was the last to be directed by Don Siegel, who suffered a heart attack during production.
-Sam Peckinpah directed some of the film, but without a screen credit.
+Siegel hired Sam Peckinpah, who had worked for him in the past, to shoot second-unit work, for which Peckinpah was uncredited.

 Plot

 Bonita Friml is a Las Vegas lounge singer whose husband Harold Benson is a cigar-smoking recreational gambler with a long winning streak.
 It seems that he cannot lose to one blackjack dealer in particular, a man named Willie Brodax.
 When the casino notices Willie's losing streak, they fire him, figuring that he must be jinxed.
 Willie then lands another blackjack-dealing job in Reno, Nevada and Harold follows him there, forcing Bonita to abandon her lucrative singing gig to accompany him.

 When Willie sees that Harold is now in Reno, Willie reports Harold to security, but they find no evidence of cheating.
 Milt Hawkins, who works with Willie at the casino, suggests that Willie "get a piece of" Harold the way that Harold "got a piece of" him.
 Willie follows Harold and eventually finds Harold's mobile home.
 Willie then encounters Bonita, and the two fall in love.
 She tells Willie that she is tired of living with her domineering husband and wants to have Harold murdered.
 She tries to convince Willie to help with the murder plot, but he is hesitant.
 When she insists, he agrees to help her, but on one condition: if he can break the jinx, the murder plans will be canceled.

 When the fateful day arrives, Harold shows up to play blackjack against Willie as usual.
 Harold's winning streak continues, but just when he has wagered all of his money on one final hand, a woman sitting next to him becomes annoyed by the cigar that he has been smoking for good luck.
 She yanks the cigar away from him and extinguishes it.
 When he hits on his blackjack hand, he makes 20, but a surprisingly calm Willie manages to get 21, thus finally beating Harold.
 Willie has broken the jinx, and Harold is now flat broke.
 But when Willie phones Bonita to call off the murder plot, she doesn't answer the phone.